thlorenz/prune-html/README.md

  * @function
  * @param {Array.<String>|String} selectors if one of these CSS selector(s) matches, the element is pruned
  * @param {String} html unpruned
+ * @param {Function} optional function which can be used to filter elements further.
+Inside the function, `this` refers to the current element.
  * @return {String} the pruned html
  */
 ```